bmaltais/kohya_ss/README.md

    .\setup.bat
    ```

    During the accelerate config step use the default values as proposed during the configuration unless you know your hardware demand otherwise.
-Tfe amount of VRAM on your GPU does not have an impact on the values used.
+The amount of VRAM on your GPU does not have an impact on the values used.

 #### Optional: CUDNN 8.6